LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/angular/angular-cli.md

 The ng serve command launches the server on HTTP port 4200, which watches our files and rebuilds the app as we make changes to those files.
 The --open (or just -o) option automatically opens the browser to http://localhost:4200.

-After running the `ng server -o` command, we will see:
+After running the `ng serve -o` command, we will see:

 ![](./../images/app-works.png)